frouty/freepbx_config/Cisco_config.md

 show inventory gigabitethernet 2/1/49

+essayer:
-essayer `sh int status`
+ `SW#sh int status`

 https://www.packet6.com/getting-started-with-ciscos-500-series-smb-switches/

-`sh vlan brief` on the switch.
+`SW#sh vlan` on the switch.
 This will show you the vlans on the switch and which ports are allocated into which vlan.
 You should then see, as Glen said, that port allocated to vlan 1.
 Un port ne peut etre unallocated il est par defaut VLAN1

-`show ip interface brief`
+`SW#show ip interface`

 ```